 Cover the drive pinion and axle tube areas with a rag to protect them from metal filings.
-Drill an 11.2mm [7/16"] diameter hole through the differential housing square to the outside surface.
+Pilot drill a through hole from the inside, then drill an 11.2mm [7/16"] hole from the outside.
 Tap the hole from the outside using 1⁄2"NPT thread tap.
 Remove any sharp edges that may chip off from around the hole and fall into the housing.
 Very carefully, remove the rags and inspect with a service light inside the housing to ensure no metal filings are left behind.